jlefager/MysteryLitBot/README.md

 Put in your access credentials
 ------
-(Macs) Create a file called ".env" in the folder and put in your access credentials like so:
+Create a file called ".env" in the folder and put in your access credentials like so:

 T_CONSUMER_KEY = "insert-here"
 T_CONSUMER_SECRET = "insert-here"
 T_ACCESS_TOKEN_KEY = "insert-here"
 T_ACCESS_TOKEN_SECRET = "insert-here"

+After creating the ".env" file, be sure to add it to the .gitignore file.

 Run your app
 -------
 You can run your app from the terminal by entering "python tweetadvice.py."
 This will push a tweet to your twitter feed, but will not do it continuously.
 To make it run continuously, you can schedule it to run on a server or application platform like Heroku.

 Create a free heroku app to run your bot
 --------